frdfsnlght/PCBModules/README.md

 # PCBModules
-A set of schematics and PCB layouts for some handy modules used for electronics projects.
+A set of KiCAD schematics and PCB layouts for some handy modules used for electronics projects.